-AI can also be used nefariously by threat actors.
-Attackers can run malware on AI to test its efficacy, poison AI models with inaccurate data, and map legitimate enterprise AI use to improve the success of their attacks.
+Threat actos can use AI nefariously.
+To enumerate, attackers can run malware on AI to test its efficacy, poison AI models with inaccurate data, and map legitimate enterprise AI use to improve the success of their attacks.
 AI-enabled attacks, such as deep fakes, are becoming increasingly realistic for social engineering attacks.

 8. Insider Attacks

-Although most threats to a company’s cyber security come from the outside, there are times when the danger comes from within.
+Although most of the company’s cybersecurity challenges come from the outside, there are times when the danger comes from within.
 Data that should be kept confidential may be leaked by employees, which competitors may use.

 Every day, about 2,500 internal security holes are found in US businesses.
 Insider threats ensue every year to more than 34% of companies worldwide.
 66% of organizations believe that attacks from the inside are more likely than attacks from the outside.

-This may result in significant losses for the company’s finances and reputation.
+As a result it can bring significant losses for the company’s finances and reputation.
 Monitoring the data and traffic coming into and going out of the network is a viable solution for mitigating these threats to computer security.
 The risk of insider assaults can lessen by installing firewall devices that route data through a centralized server or limiting access to files depending on work duties.